shenghaoyuan/AnonymousCAV22/isolation/README.md

 where `register_inv` is the register invariant and `memory_inv` is the memory invariant for Certirbpf.

 ## File struct
-- `CommonLib.v`: some common lemmas
+- `CommonISOLib.v`: some common lemmas
 - `AlignChunk.v`: some definitions and lemmas about **Memory Aligned**
 - `RegsInv.v`: the register invariant and related lemmas
 - `MemInv.v`: the memory invariant and related lemmas